OBOAcademy/obook/docs/howto/odk-create-repo.md

  * Linux/Mac: [seed-via-docker.sh](https://raw.githubusercontent.com/INCATools/ontology-development-kit/master/seed-via-docker.sh)
  * PC: [seed-via-docker.bat](https://raw.githubusercontent.com/INCATools/ontology-development-kit/master/seed-via-docker.bat)
+ * Make sure to save the wrapper script in your working directory and that the filetype is correct.
  * You should have git installed - for the repo command to work perfectly, it requires a `.gitconfig` file in your user directory!
  * First, make sure you have Docker running (you will see the Docker whale in your toolbar on a Mac)
  * To make sure you have the latest version of the ODK installed, run in the command line